Return To Handbook IndexRoss Crain's Resume

-On older logs, the primary derived value from the pulsed neutron device is the neutron decay time (TAU), for Schlumberger logs and the Neutron Half Life (LIFE) for Dresser logs.
+On very old logs, the primary derived value from the pulsed neutron device is the neutron decay time (TAU), for Schlumberger logs and the Neutron Half Life (LIFE) for Dresser logs.
 These are related to the formation capture cross section (SIGMA), by the following equation:

 1: SIGMA = 4550 / TAU for the Schlumberger tool